On the Costs and Benefits of Adopting Lifelong Learning for Software Analytics -- Empirical Study on Brown Build and Risk Prediction: RQ1:

-In terms of precision and recall, no clear patterns could be discerned neither by dataset nor by training setup.
-For the case of Brown\_3 (where LL performed significantly less well with large effect size), we noticed a decrease in precision (-5\%) and recall (-4\%) for the LL setup.
+In the case of Brown\_3 (where LL performed significantly lower with large effect size), we noticed a decrease in precision (-5\%) and recall (-4\%) for the LL setup.
 This shows that in this case, seeing all of the past data actually improved the performance, which we suspect is due to the highly unbalanced nature of that dataset ($\beta$ of 5\%), causing LL to overtrain on the few brown jobs, while RFS has access to all historical jobs.
+On the other hand, Brown\_OSS show huge improvement (+47\%) in F1-score between the RFS and LL, which indicates that the model trained on mostly recent datapoints improved the performance and forgetting past datapoints improves the model.
 Two of the four projects with equal performance have a heavily cyclic development process of 3-month sprints; future empirical analysis should investigate the potential link between these process characteristics and the model results.

 Overall, RQ1(.2) shows that the LL setup is able to match and in most studied cases even outperform the performance of previously used approaches.
-Extending the LL setup with an online bagging approach~\cite{cabral2019class, cabral2022towards} would likely improve the performan even further, since this is a regularization approach~\cite{goodfellow2013empirical}.
+Extending the LL setup with an online bagging approach~\cite{cabral2019class, cabral2022towards} would likely improve the performance even further~\cite{goodfellow2013empirical}, though also increasing the computational effort needed to train the multiple models in the bag.

 \doublebox{ \parbox{.46\textwidth}{ \textbf{RQ1.2: The LL setup performs at least similarly to NN-based RFS in 7/8 cases and is outperformed in 1 case.
 Hence, LL can bring value in terms of model performance, but is not a panacea. } } }